Blog will soon be updated with latest OPP innovations – stay tuned / Ingo Woesner, Sep 27, 2017

 What is SAP’s solution for Omnichannel Retailers?

-The new innovation Omnichannel Promotion Pricing (OPP) ensures correct and consistent effective sales prices across all sales channels, along with the ability to introduce new promotional offer types and rules quickly and with low implementation effort.
+The new SAP Omnichannel Promotion Pricing (OPP) ensures correct and consistent effective sales prices across all sales channels, along with the ability to introduce new promotional offer types and rules quickly and with low implementation effort.

 Fig.2: Omnichannel Promotion Pricing for SAP Retailers